What’s it like to work in a nursery?

 Connex provides excellent early years staff to nurseries throughout the UK and in fact, we like to think we’re pretty good at it.
 So, if you’re looking for early years work and want to know a little bit more about what a typical day looks like, we spoke to one of our candidates in Liverpool.
 Here’s what her day looks like, it looks awesome!

-The day in the life of a nursery nurse
+The day in the life

 7.30am – as a nursery nurse, we’re up early because we start work early!
 This allows many of the parents to drop their children off before they start their day.
 At 7.30am we’re setting the nursery up for breakfast and setting up the toys for arrival.